Optimal distance query reconstruction for graphs without long induced cycles: Lower bounds for randomised tree reconstruction

-A \emph{betweenness query} answers for three vertices $(u,v,w)$ whether $v$ lies on a shortest path between $u$ and $w$.
-Using three distance queries to $(u,w)$, $(u,v)$ and $(v,w)$, you can determine whether $v$ lies on a shortest path between $u$ and $w$, so the betweenness oracle is weaker (up to multiplicative constants).
-It has been shown in \cite{abrahamsenBodwinRotenbergStockel16} that randomised algorithms can obtain a similar query complexity for betweenness queries as was obtained for distance queries by \cite{KannanMZ14}.
-Moreover, a randomised algorithm for $4$-chordal graphs has been given that uses a quasi-linear number of queries to a betweenness oracle \cite{RONG20221}.
-A deterministic algorithm using $\tilde{O}(\Delta n^{3/2})$ betweenness queries has been given for trees, as well as a $\Omega(\Delta n)$ lower bound \cite{TreesSeparatorQueriesJagadishSen}.
-Our randomised lower bound from Theorem \ref{thm:lowerboundnlogn} immediately extends to this setting. \begin{corollary} Any randomised algorithm requires at least $\frac1{150} \Delta n\log_\Delta n$ betweenness queries to reconstruct $n$-vertex trees of maximum degree $\Delta+1\geq 3$ if $n\geq 2\Delta^{50 (\Delta \ln \Delta+3)}$. \end{corollary} Given two nodes $i,j$ in a directed tree, a \textit{path query} answers whether there exists a directed path from $i$ to $j$.
-Improving on work from \cite{Wang19}, it was shown in \cite{AfsharESA20} that any algorithm needs $\Omega(n\log n+ n\Delta)$ to reconstruct a directed tree on $n$ nodes of maximum degree $d$.
+\paragraph{Path and comparison queries} Given two nodes $i,j$ in a directed tree, a \textit{path query} answers whether there exists a directed path from $i$ to $j$.
+Improving on work from \cite{Wang19}, it was shown in \cite{AfsharESA20} that any algorithm needs $\Omega(n\log n+ n\Delta)$ to reconstruct a directed tree on $n$ nodes of maximum degree $\Delta$.
 When we consider a directed rooted tree in which all edges are directed from parent to child, then path queries are the same as \emph{ancestor queries}: given $u,v$ in a rooted tree, is $u$ an ancestor of $v$?
 We apply this to the tree $T_{c,\Delta,h}$ from \cref{lem:t_leaf_label} for which the labels of all internal vertices are fixed but the labels of the leaves are unknown.
 Path queries $(u,v)$ only give new information if $v$ is a leaf and $u$ is an internal vertex.
 But this is weaker than distance queries, since we can obtain the same information by asking the distance between $u$ and $v$.
 This means that we can redo the calculation from the proof of \cref{thm:lowerboundnlogn} (applying \cref{lem:t_leaf_label}) to lift the lower bound to path queries. \begin{corollary} Any randomised algorithm requires at least $\frac1{50} \Delta n\log_\Delta n$ path queries to reconstruct $n$-vertex directed trees of maximum degree $\Delta+1\geq 3$ if $n\geq 2\Delta^{50(\Delta \ln \Delta+3)}$. \end{corollary} A randomised algorithm using $O(n\log n)$ path queries on bounded-degree $n$-vertex trees has been given in \cite{AfsharESA20} but their dependency on $\Delta$ does not seem to match our lower bound.
 We remark that besides query complexity, works on path queries such as \cite{AfsharESA20,Afshar22LATIN,Wang19} also studied the round complexity (i.e. the number of round needs when queries are performed in parallel).